Streams

 --snip--

 Listing 17-39 shows one way to solve these last two problems.
-First, we use the throttle method on the intervals stream, so that it does not overwhelm the messages stream.
+First, we use the throttle method on the intervals stream, so that it doesn’t overwhelm the messages stream.
 Throttling is a way of limiting the rate at which a function will be called—or, in this case, how often the stream will be polled.
-Once every hundred milliseconds should do, since that is in the same ballpark as how often our messages arrive.
+Once every hundred milliseconds should do, because that is in the same ballpark as how often our messages arrive.

 To limit the number of items we will accept from a stream, we can use the take method.
 We apply it to the merged stream, because we want to limit the final output, not just one stream or the other.